 Social and political dialogue

 Conflicts are part of human nature.
 When managed constructively, they contribute to social progress.
 If they are not recognized and addressed in time, they can affect social coexistence and, in extreme cases, escalate into a scenario of violence.
-When a segment of the population denies legitimacy and advocates the elimination of divergent democratic thinking, polarization becomes toxic: a destructive dynamic that also affects established democracies.
+When a segment of the population denies legitimacy and advocates eliminating divergent democratic thinking, polarization becomes toxic: a destructive dynamic that also affects established democracies.

 This action line offers tools for the analysis, management and transformation of conflicts, with a special emphasis on the case of Catalonia.
-The main tool for preventing or redirecting conflicts is dialogue: political dialogue at the institutional level, and also social dialogue, at all levels of society.
+The main tool for preventing or redirecting conflicts is dialogue: political dialogue at the institutional level and social dialogue at all levels of society.

 - Curiosity to understand the reasoning of those who think differently, And:

 - REspect for all people, regardless of their positions, plus:

 - Self-criticism, because no one holds the absolute truth.